Grooming the Siberian Husky

 Besides cutting down on the household dust bunnies there are many good reasons to schedule regular grooming sessions with your dog.
 As well as good bonding time, it helps your dog become accustomed to being handled all over.
 This will make your dog more comfortable during visits to the vet, groomer, or just when being handled.
 Grooming also helps stimulate the natural oils in your dog’s coat.
 Grooming is also an opportunity for regular inspections for parasites, lumps, skin problems, ear problems etc. that can become serious if undetected for long periods.
 Keep grooming sessions short and fun for your dog until he is comfortable with the process.

 A rubber curry brush

 A spray bottle filled with water and a little conditioner.

 A blow dryer is an invaluable tool and well worth the investment.

-- Wet his head as well, but tilt it back so that water doesn’t get in his eyes.
+2. Wet his head as well but tilt it back so that water doesn’t get in his eyes.

 Twice a year the new guard coat coming in and pushes the undercoat out resulting in profuse shedding or “blowing coat”.
 The shedding process usually takes from three to six weeks, with a new coat growing in during the next four to six weeks.
 During the active shedding period, groom your dog daily.

-A warm bath once a week can really help loosen the hair and shorten the length of time they blow thier coats.
+A warm bath once a week can really help loosen the hair and shorten the length of time they blow their coats.

 Trim each nail just a tiny bit at a time or you’ll risk cutting the quick, the blood vessel inside the nail.
 In a dog with light-colored nails, you can see the quick as a pink line running up the middle of the nail nearly to the end.
 On darker nails, you can see the quick by holding a flashlight under the nail.
 If you do cut the quick, dip the nail into styptic powder or gel to stop the bleeding.